 A closer look at Dublin’s neighbourhoods.

 But this all lies ahead.
-As it stands, there’s still much to love about Phibsborough, from its splendid canal walks to the somewhat amusing positioning of the Miss Euro sex shop directly in the shadow of St Peter’s Church, venerated for its stained glass windows – especially Harry Clarke’s stunning work The Adoration of the Sacred Heart.
+As it stands, there’s still much to love about Phibsborough, from its splendid canal walks to the somewhat amusing positioning of the Miss Euro sex shop directly in the shadow of ST PETER’S CHURCH, revered for its stained glass windows – especially Harry Clarke’s stunning work The Adoration of the Sacred Heart.
 The neighbourhood welcomes all sorts.

-While it’s never been considered a choice dining destination, you’ll never go hungry here.
-Takeaway joints aside, good pub grub is available at Porterhouse North and hearty and homemade fare can be found at long-established Phibsborough favourite, The Woodstock Café.
-Signs of gastro gentrification can even be found via Bang Bang, a new deli/grocery on Leinster Street.
-The Bodytonic crew (who run happening Dublin taverns MVP and The Bernard Shaw) opened a sports bar called The Back Page last year, which serves arguably the best pizza on the northside; it joins other hospitable pubs such as The Brian Boru and the Bohemian.
+While it’s never been considered a choice dining destination, you’ll won’t go hungry here.
+Takeaway joints aside, good pub grub is available at Porterhouse North, and hearty and homemade fare can be found at long-established Phibsborough favourite, The Woodstock Café.
+Signs of gastro-gentrification can be found via Bang Bang, a deli/grocery, and Two Boys Brew, a cafe with cosmopolitan leanings.
+The Bodytonic crew (who run happening Dublin taverns MVP and The Bernard Shaw) have a sports-and-quiz bar on the Phibsborough Road called The Back Page, currently serving some of the best pizza north of the Liffey; it joins other hospitable pubs such as The Brian Boru and the Bohemian.

 Sadly, it is no longer possible to go ice-skating in Phibsboro.
 The Silver Skate rink, previously The State Cinema, is now a Des Kelly Carpet outlet.
 But it’s still worth popping in for a gander, as it retains many of the cinema’s original features, like the balcony and grand staircase.

-And just in case Phibsborough’s glittering future means that some of its current allure undergoes a modification, I’d suggest a tour of its Greatest Hits as soon as you can.
-This would involve a sticky sweet treat from Thunder’s Bakery, a satisfying rummage through the outstanding book selection in the Irish Cancer Society Charity Shop, a canal side stroll and a pint in the Hut, to create your perfect Phibsboro experience.
+And just in case Phibsborough’s glittering future means that some of its modern allure undergoes a modification, I’d suggest a tour of its Greatest Hits as soon as you can.
+This would involve a sticky sweet treat from Thunder’s Bakery, a satisfying rummage through the outstanding book selection in the Irish Cancer Society Charity Shop, a canal-side stroll and a pint in the Hut, to create your perfect Phibsboro experience.